 All observations of the classroom teaching performance of any teacher shall be conducted openly and with the full knowledge of the teacher and all evaluations shall be made by a qualified and certified administrator.
 Teachers will be provided with a minimum two week period of time during which their observation will be conducted.
-Notification must be provided no later than the end of the teacher work day, if an observation will be conducted the following day.
+Observations shall not be conducted on the day immediately following any extended break in the instructional calendar year, within the first two weeks of the school year, nor on a day when there has been an emergency which causes a significant disruption to the school day.
+Extended breaks include holidays, multiple inclement weather days, etc. Notification must be provided no later than the end of the teacher work day, if an observation will be conducted the following day.

-No evaluation of any teacher's classroom performance shall be completed and filed unless and until the evaluating administrator shall have observed the teacher at work at least two (2) times, or three (3) times if the teacher shall promptly after the second observation request that he be observed again.
-No teacher shall receive adverse comments from any observer in the presence of pupils.
+No evaluation of any teacher's classroom performance shall be completed and filed unless and until the evaluating administrator shall have observed the teacher at work at least two (2) times, or three (3) times if the teacher shall promptly after the second observation request that they be observed again.
+No teacher shall receive adverse comments from any observer in the presence of any other person, with the exception of evaluating administrators, Instructional Leadership Directors, TCTA representation chosen by the member, and, if requested by the teacher or administrator, a member of Talent Management.

-Because teachers need adequate time to reflect and prepare for their observation and evaluation conferences, their evaluators must provide them with a copy of the observation or evaluation form no later than 4:00 pm the day prior to the observation or evaluation conference.
-In the event that a teacher needs additional time to review the form, he or she is entitled to receive at least another twenty-four (24) hours so long as with regard to the observation conference, the teacher agrees to extend the five-day time period for conducting the conference.
+Because teachers need adequate time to reflect and prepare for their observation and evaluation conferences, the evaluator must provide the teacher with an electronic copy of the form no later than three (3) p.m. the day preceding the conference.
+If there are any scores of less than effective, the evaluator must provide an electronic copy of the document no less than two (2) instructional days before a conference.
+In the event that a teacher needs additional time to review the form, they are entitled to receive at least another twenty-four (24) hours so long as with regard to the observation conference, the teacher agrees to extend the five (5)-day time period for conducting the conference.

-Each teacher shall be given a copy of any written evaluation report intended for his file and shall have the opportunity to discuss such report with the evaluating administrator.
-After such discussion, the teacher shall sign the report, indicating only that he has read and discussed the evaluation.
+Each teacher shall be given a copy of any written evaluation report intended for their file and shall have the opportunity to discuss such report with the evaluating administrator.
+After such discussion, the teacher shall sign the report, indicating only that they have read and discussed the evaluation.
 The teacher's signature does not indicate agreement with the report.
-The teacher shall have the right to place in his file a response/rebuttal to any written evaluation within twenty (20) work days of receipt of the evaluation.
+The teacher shall have the right to place in their file a response/rebuttal to any written evaluation within twenty (20) work days of receipt of the evaluation.
 The response/rebuttal shall be attached to the written evaluation.
-This response/rebuttal shall be submitted by the teacher to the evaluator and Human Capital and signed by the person making the original evaluation, as an acknowledgement that it has been called to his/her attention.
+This response/rebuttal shall be submitted by the teacher to the evaluator and Talent Management and signed by the person making the original evaluation, as an acknowledgement that it has been called to their attention.

-Any adverse evaluation of a teacher's performance placed in his file may be subject to the grievance procedure herein set forth, but only on the ground of bad faith and/or discrimination.
+Any adverse evaluation of a teacher's performance placed in their file may be subject to the grievance procedure herein set forth, but only on the ground of bad faith and/or discrimination.